milkmansson/toit-max1704x/README.md

 - `estimate-mah-remaining`
 - `estimate-wh-remaining`
-- `estimate-hours-left` (estimated using charge rate percentage) With dynamic information (such as battery current):
+- `estimate-hours-left` (estimated using charge rate percentage)

+With dynamic information (such as battery current) the following are possible:
 - `estimate-hours-left` (estimated using current in amps)
 - `estimate-expected-crate-pct_per_hr` (requires current in amps)
 - `estimate-effective-capacity-mah` (requires current in amps)